Adam Dutkiewicz: Killswitch Engage

 Following the disbandment of Aftershock in 1999.
-Dutkiewicz began collaborating with former Overcast bassist Mike D'Antonio and vocalist Jesse Leach to form Killswitch Engage Dutkiewicz, now playing drums, also recruited guitarist Joel Stroetzel to compete the line up.
+Dutkiewicz began collaborating with former Overcast bassist Mike D'Antonio and vocalist Jesse Leach to form Killswitch Engage Dutkiewicz, now playing drums, also recruited guitarist Joel Stroetzel to complete the line up.
 Dutkiewicz was the drummer of Killswitch Engage, until the release of its second album, Alive or Just Breathing, when he moved to guitar, and Tom Gomes became the band's drummer.

 In 2004 Dutkiewicz and the band would release their breakthrough album The End of Heartache.
 Dutkiewicz later commented on this time in a 2019 interview “The moment we were told that we were going to be featured in one of the Resident Evil movies, I realized that people were paying attention to us.”
 “It was a whole new world that opened up so many possibilities and potentials, so I think we did step it up.
 It was a good time for us.”
 During the recording of their certified platinum As Daylight Dies, Dutkiewicz pushed the band to relax their perfectionist habits that he instilled into theme during previous recordings.
 Part of loosening up was having more casual, relaxed recording sessions.
 Overall he has assumed the role of producer on all of Killswitch Engage's records, except on their second self-titled album Killswitch Engage, which was released June 30, 2009.
 For this album he took on the job of co-producer alongside Brendan O'Brien (known for his work with AC/DC, The Offspring, Pearl Jam, Rage Against the Machine, Incubus, Mastodon, and Stone Temple Pilots).
 He returned to full production work for their next album Disarm the Descent in 2013 and Incarnate (2016), which is the band’s highest charting album peaking at number 6 on the Billboard 200.

 While Killswitch Engage was writing material for their next album Atonement lead singer Jesse Leach was suffering from both physical and mental issues.
-So Dutkiewicz took him aside and offered words of inspiration and help him finish laying down the tracks, Leach has described Dutkiewicz as his “musical sole mate”.
-There most recent album This Consequence was released in 2025.
+So Dutkiewicz took him aside and offered words of inspiration and help him finish laying down the tracks, Leach has described Dutkiewicz as his “musical soul mate”.
+Their most recent album This Consequence was released in 2025.